-Almost 89 per cent of people think women are happier than men to hear the words ‘I love you’.
+Many people think women are happier than men to hear the words ‘I love you.’
 But how a man or woman feels about their partner’s love actually depends on whether they’ve had sex yet in the relationship, researchers found.

 Men who hear ‘I love you’ in a pre-sex relationship feel a lot happier than women do.
 But that’s only true for men with short-term sex on the brain, not those looking for a committed long-term relationship.
 After a couple’s already had sex, women are a little happier than men to hear the words ‘I love you’.

 Related: Should Women Make the First Move?